PopicLab/insilicoSV/docs/use_cases.md

 Custom SVs can be specified by manually describing the desired variant with the grammatical notation described in [SV grammar](sv_grammar.md).
 Note that for custom SVs the length_ranges of the letters AND the dispersions must be provided in their order of appearance from left to right.
-Note that the same number of dispersions must appear in the lhs and the rhs.
+The same number of dispersions must appear in the lhs and the rhs.
 An example input config is given below:
 ```yaml
 # YAML config file